esteedqueen/slate/source/index.html.md

 # Comments

-## Create a Comment
+## Create a Comment on a Post or on a HairTip
-This endpoint creates a comment on a post.
+This endpoint creates a comment on a post or on a hair tip.

 ```swift